MrWillCom/awesome/README.md

 ## JavaScript

+*   [be5invis/Iosevka](https://github.com/be5invis/Iosevka) - Versatile typeface for code, from code.

 *   [winstonjs/winston](https://github.com/winstonjs/winston) - A logger for just about everything.

 *   [WiseLibs/better-sqlite3](https://github.com/WiseLibs/better-sqlite3) - The fastest and simplest library for SQLite3 in Node.js.